 (c) When a team has more than nine (9) players and is unable after substitutions to place seven (7) players on the field due to injury or ejection, the manager shall select a player to re-enter the lineup.
 A player ejected from the game is not eligible for re-entry.
 If no players are available for re-entry, or if a team cannot place seven (7) players on the field, the game will result in a forfeit with the approval of the Lead Official or Vice President of Baseball Operations.

-4.04 - The starting batting order listed on the lineup card shall be followed throughout the game unless a player is substituted for another.
+(a) All players bat in a continuous batting order.
+The batting order listed on the lineup card must be followed throughout the game.